OmSa120224/Semester_2_notes/Semester 2/Probability Theory and Linear Algebra (SLIAL)/Block 2/Lecture 6.md

 $$
 Ax=A(Bb)=(AB)b=Ib=b
 $$
 We can conclude that if A is right-invertible, then the linear equations $Ax = b$ can be solved for any vector $b$.
-Indeed, $x = Bb$ is a solution.
+Indeed, $x = Bb$ is a solution(there could be other solutions).

 ### Left and right inverse of matrix product.
 Suppose $A$ and $D$ are compatible for the matrix product $AD$ (i.e., the number of columns in $A$ is equal to the number of rows in $D$.)
 If $A$ has a right inverse $B$ and $D$ has a right inverse $E$, then $EB$ is